tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Despite they are going to use a preview version, explain to students that it's is fully functional and can be used free of charge during its preview period.

-In the Amazon SageMaker homepage, click on the "Amazon SageMaker Studio" at the left menu to continue.
+On the Amazon SageMaker homepage, click on the "Amazon SageMaker Studio" button in the left menu to continue.

 ![Opening Amazon SageMaker Studio](Images/open-sagemaker-studio.png)

-If you are not in the `US East (Ohio)` AWS region, you will see a warning message asking for switching to that region.
-Open the AWS regions list, select the `US East (Ohio)` AWS region, and click again in the "Amazon SageMaker Studio" option in the left menu.
+If you are not in the `US East (Ohio)` AWS region, you will see a warning message asking to switch to that region.
+Open the AWS regions list, select the `US East (Ohio)` AWS region, and click again on the "Amazon SageMaker Studio" option in the left menu.

 ![Switching to the US East (Ohio) AWS Region](Images/switching-to-ohio.gif)

-Once you landed the Amazon SageMaker Studio homepage, explain to students that one of the main advantages of using this tool is that it deals with all the technical complexity of creating Amazon SageMaker instances.
+Once you land on the Amazon SageMaker Studio homepage, explain to students that one of the main advantages of using this tool is that it deals with all the technical complexity of creating Amazon SageMaker instances.
 Creating instances is a process that implies to deploy some [Amazon EC2 instances (similar to virtual machines)](https://aws.amazon.com/ec2/) and several privacy settings; following a manual process may take a few hours.

-Continue by setting the initial configuration for Amazon SageMaker Studio, under the "Get Started" section, choose the "Quick Start" option and leave the default user name.
+Continue setting the initial configuration for Amazon SageMaker Studio; under the "Get Started" section, choose the "Quick Start" option and leave the default user name.

 ![Choosing the default user name for Amazon SageMaker Studio](Images/sagemaker-studio-user.png)

-Next, in the "Execution role" option, click on the list box and choose "Create a new role"; a pop-up window named "Create an IAM role" will appear, select "Any S3 bucket" under the "S3 buckets you specify" option and click on the "Create role" button to continue.
+Next, in the "Execution role" option, click on the list box and choose "Create a new role"; a pop-up window named "Create an IAM role" will appear.
+Select "Any S3 bucket" under the "S3 buckets you specify" option, and click on the "Create role" button to continue.

 ![Create an execution role](Images/sagemaker-studio-execution-role.gif)